coreos/docs/os/booting-with-pxe.md

 - **sshkey**: Add the given SSH public key to the `core` user's authorized_keys file.
 Replace the example key below with your own (it is usually in `~/.ssh/id_rsa.pub`)
 - **console**: Enable kernel output and a login prompt on a given tty.
 The default, `tty0`, generally maps to VGA.
 Can be used multiple times, e.g. `console=tty0 console=ttyS0`
 - **coreos.autologin**: Drop directly to a shell on a given console without prompting for a password.
 Useful for troubleshooting but use with caution.
 For any console that doesn't normally get a login prompt by default be sure to combine with the `console` option, e.g. `console=tty0 console=ttyS0 coreos.autologin=tty1 coreos.autologin=ttyS0`.
 Without any argument it enables access on all consoles.
 Note that for the VGA console the login prompts are on virtual terminals (`tty1`, `tty2`, etc), not the VGA console itself (`tty0`).
-- **cloud-config-url**: CoreOS will attempt to download a cloud-config document and use it to provision your booted system.
+- **cloud-config-url**: Container Linux will attempt to download a cloud-config document and use it to provision your booted system.
 See the [coreos-cloudinit-project][cloudinit] for more information.

 [cloudinit]: https://github.com/coreos/coreos-cloudinit

-This is an example pxelinux.cfg file that assumes CoreOS is the only option.
+This is an example pxelinux.cfg file that assumes Container Linux is the only option.
 You should be able to copy this verbatim into `/var/lib/tftpboot/pxelinux.cfg/default` after providing a cloud-config URL:

 ```sh
 default coreos